What You’ll Learn 💾

 Storing options

 Storing strategies are very important for the entire measurement system.
-That's why DewesoftX offers many ways to store data.
+That is why DewesoftX offers multiple ways to store data.

-You can see all the storing options in Measure mode under the Storing tab.
+You can view all storing options in Measure mode under the Storing tab.

 Always fast